California Naturalist Program Fall 2023 at Point ReyesSeptember 30, 2023

 Graduates of this program will be ready to take an active role in natural resource conservation, education, and restoration.
 Upon completion, graduates will receive an official California Naturalist Certification and are eligible for 4 credit units from UC Davis Extension.

 *If you have any special circumstances or questions, please contact us that email@example.com.*

-*Scholarships are available for this program.
-Early career professionals, people of color, the LGBTQ+ community, or those working/interested in the outdoor education field are strongly encouraged to apply.
-Please complete the short online scholarship application form by 9:00am on August 9th for consideration.
-Scholarship offers will be announced on or before Monday August 16th.
-For questions email us at email@example.com.*
+Scholarships are available for this program.
+Early career professionals, people of color, the LGBTQ+ community, or those working/interested in the outdoor education or conservation fields are strongly encouraged to apply.
+Please complete this short online scholarship application by 9:00am on August 28, 2023 for consideration.
+Scholarship offers will be announced on or before Fri Sept 1st.
+For questions, email us at firstname.lastname@example.org.

 – We will be meeting at the Point Reyes National Seashore Association Headquarters, GPS available upon registration , subsequent meeting locations to be provided with course syllabus

 – Parking is available for free in the Bear Valley parking lot

 – This course will take place every Saturday from Sept 30- Oct 28 from 9am-5pm each day, specific locations to be provided with course syllabus

 – Participants may miss one day if needed, but may be required to complete make-up work; please inform us if you know already that you will be missing a date